 Event-Specific Visualization

-Strongman events require different movement patterns and strategies.
-Athletes can mentally rehearse:
+Strongman events demand different movement patterns and strategies, so you can mentally rehearse each one:

 - Atlas stone loads